hdsd1007/1D-Convection-Diffusion-Solvers/README.md

 - U is the fluid velocity.

-- $\gamma$ is the diffusion coefficient (e.g., thermal conductivity for heat transfer, mass diffusivity for species transport).
+- $\Gamma$ is the diffusion coefficient (e.g., thermal conductivity for heat transfer, mass diffusivity for species transport).

 - S is the source term.

 **Upwind Differencing Scheme**:
 The solve1DConvection_DiffusionUpwind.cpp specifically utilizes the Upwind Differencing Scheme for the convective term.
 This scheme approximates the convective flux at a cell face using the value of phi from the upstream node (in the direction of flow).
-This approach inherently introduces numerical diffusion but is highly effective in maintaining solution stability and preventing non-physical oscillations, especially when the Peclet number ($$ Pe=
-\frac{U L}{\gamma} $$) is high, indicating convection-dominated flow.
+This approach inherently introduces numerical diffusion but is highly effective in maintaining solution stability and preventing non-physical oscillations, especially when the Peclet number ($$ Pe = \frac{U L}{\Gamma} $$) is high, indicating convection-dominated flow.

 The discrete form of the coefficients for the Upwind scheme is derived based on the direction of flow to ensure proper approximation of the convective term.